alazarowa/Week3/createCacheMatrix.md

   getinverse <- function() inv
   list(set = set, get = get, setinverse = setinverse, getinverse = getinverse)

+	## Calculates the inverse of a Matrix
 <- function(x, ...)
+ ## Return a matrix that is the inverse of 'x'
 inv <- x$getinverse()
 if(!is.null(inv)) {
 message("getting cached data")